TahirRiaz/terralense-example-eval/CONTRIBUTING.md

 }
 ```

-**Expected Resolution**: Terralense should resolve the for expression and type conversions.
+**Expected Resolution**: Terralens should resolve the for expression and type conversions.
 ```

 #### Update TEST-CATALOG.md